fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ![SSH image](./diagrams/SSH_image.png)

-- Click Add rule and change the type to HTTP and the source to **Anywhere**.
+- Click Add rule and change the type to HTTP and the source to **Anywhere**. (note, HTTP requests will be redirected to HTTPS)
 - Click Add rule and change the type to HTTPS and the source to **Anywhere**.
 - Click Add rule and change the type to “Custom TCP”, and put 4443 in the Port Range box, and set the source to **Anywhere.** (Ignore the warning, you want users from Anywhere to connect to you meeting, you will password protect your meetings in the Jitsi setup).
 - Click Add rule and change the type to “Custom UDP”, and put 10000 in the Port Range box and set the source to **Anywhere.**